January 02, 2019

 That was the question posed by the Singapore Committee for UN Women – to help raise awareness around the ongoing refugee crisis which saw nearly 700,000 people fleeing their homes and persecution in the northern Rakhine province of Myanmar (Burma) for neighbouring Bangladesh since August 2017.

-To help bring awareness to this issue, Click2View produced pro bono, a documentary-style film in support of the Singapore Committee for UN Women’s fundraising efforts to build safe spaces for women and girls in refugee camps across Cox’s Bazar, Bangladesh.
+To help bring awareness to this issue, Singapore-based content agency Click2View produced a documentary-style film in support of the Singapore Committee for UN Women’s fundraising efforts to build safe spaces for women and girls in refugee camps across Cox’s Bazar, Bangladesh.

 Georgette Tan, President of the Singapore Committee for UN Women, stressed the crucial need for action and help.
 “More than half of refugees in Cox’s Bazar are women and girls.
 Every day, they face the threat of violence and abuse in the camps,” she said.
-“With the establishment of safe spaces in camps, they can begin to heal from the traumas they have suffered and begin to rebuild their lives.”
+“With the establishment of safe spaces in camps, they can begin to heal from the traumas they have suffered and begin to rebuild their lives.
+We are grateful to Click2View for helping us tell the story of the reality on the ground to convince people to help.”

 The film tells the stories of the brave women living in the camps.
 But instead of portraying them as victims, the goal of the video was to share how they were overcoming adversity to empower themselves and others in the camp.